Sayi/poi-tl/README.md

 [![Build Status](https://app.travis-ci.com/Sayi/poi-tl.svg?branch=master)](https://app.travis-ci.com/Sayi/poi-tl) ![jdk1.6+](https://img.shields.io/badge/jdk-1.6%2B-orange.svg) ![jdk1.8](https://img.shields.io/badge/jdk-1.8-orange.svg) ![poi3.16%2B](https://img.shields.io/badge/apache--poi-3.16%2B-blue.svg) ![poi5.1.0](https://img.shields.io/badge/apache--poi-5.1.0-blue.svg) [![Gitter](https://badges.gitter.im/Sayi/poi-tl.svg)](https://gitter.im/Sayi/poi-tl?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-A better way to generate word(docx) with template，based on Apache POI - the Java API for Microsoft Documents。
+A better way to generate word(docx) with template，based on Apache POI。

 ## What is poi-tl
-FreeMarker or Velocity generates new html pages or configuration files based on text template and data. poi-tl is a Word template engine that generates **new documents** based on **Word template** and data.
+FreeMarker or Velocity generates new html pages or configuration files based on text template and data. poi-tl is a Word template engine that generates **new documents** based on **Word template** and **data**.

 The Word template has rich styles.
 Poi-tl will perfectly retain the styles in the template in the generated documents.
 You can also set styles for the tags.
 The styles of the tags will be applied to the replaced text, so you can focus on the template design.